foreverphoenix/the-phoenix-flavour/content/tpf/performance-guide/_index.md

 ### Option 1: Block Level Tweak

 The performance gain from regenerating INI files comes largely from a single setting.
 If you only need a few extra FPS and don't want to lower visual quality by too much, you can start by tweaking this setting.
-As you can see in this [comparison slider](https://imgsli.com/NjAxMDY), you can gain about 7FPS depending on your location.
+As you can see in this [comparison slider](https://imgsli.com/NjAxMDY), you can regain about 6 FPS depending on your location.

 - In **Mod Organizer 2**, open the **INI Editor**.
 - Switch to the **skyrimprefs.ini** tab and scroll to the bottom.